ZihanRashid666/Calculator-using-ReactJS/README.md

-Start with New Terminal from 'Terminal'<br> cd my-app <br> npm start <br> npm install react-scripts --save <br>
+Start with New Terminal<br>
+Then write the following code step by step<br> cd my-app <br> npm start <br> npm install react-scripts --save <br>